Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Results and Discussion

 \subsection{Parameter optimization: infinite dilution}

-From the Lennard-Jones parameter scans, we produced HFE, IOD and PMV grids for each individual ion, which we compared against values from experiment.\citep{li2015systematic,couture1956partial} Representative relative error grid plots of each property and the cost function for Na\textsuperscript{+} and Cl\textsuperscript{-} ions are presented in Figures \ref{fig:Relative-error-grid-na} and \ref{fig:Relative-error-grid-cl} (data for all ions are described in supplementary material section II and provided as CSV files).
-Within this range of parameters, each quantity has a band of values for which the cost function is a minimum, but there is no region for which all three plots have coinciding minima.
-Thus, we defined our cost function to prioritize HFE and IOD over PMV (section \ref{subsec:Optimization-at-infinite}).
-We selected HFE to be the most important observable and gave it a weight of 2, since the excess chemical potential is used to calculate other properties at finite concentration.
-The IOD had a weight of 0.8, since it is a measurement of how well the model describes the system's structure.
-The PMV, which was not used in the LM and JC optimizations, had a weight of 0.01 to prevent extreme or non-physical values.
+From the Lennard-Jones parameter scans, we produced HFE, IOD and PMV grids for each individual ion, which we compared against values from experiment.\citep{li2015systematic,couture1956partial} Representative relative error grid plots of each property and the cost function for Na\textsuperscript{+} and Cl\textsuperscript{-} ions are presented in Figures \ref{fig:Relative-error-grid-na} and \ref{fig:Relative-error-grid-cl} (data for all ions are described in Supplementary Material Section S3.B and provided as CSV files).
+Within this range of parameters, each quantity has a basin of values for which the cost function attains low values, but there is no overlap of the low-value basins among the three observables, which required us to prioritize specific observables for optimization (Section \ref{subsec:Optimization-at-infinite}).
+An added consideration was the fact that the IOD values are smaller in magnitude than HFE and PMV values.
+We selected our weights to prioritize HFE because the excess chemical potential enters subsequent finite-concentration calculations, and gave it the largest weight of $w_{\text{HFE}}=2$.
+The IOD had a weight of $w_{\text{IOD}}=0.8$, since it characterizes structural correlations and has low magnitude values compared to the HFE and PMV values.
+Lastly, the PMV, which was not used in the LM and JC optimizations, had a weight of $w_{\text{PMV}}=0.01$ to prevent extreme or non-physical values.
+We found that global minima of the resulting cost functions for each ion were not sensitive to the specific values of the weights we selected (Supplementary Material Section S3.A).

 As with the HFE, IOD and PMV, the resulting cost function displays low-cost bands that cover a wide region of parameter space.
-While variation along the low-cost band is small, the global minimum value for anions lies on the far left side of the plot.
+Variation along the low-cost band appears small, however clear global minimum values for both anions and cations are well defined and insensitive to variation in the weights (Supplementary Material Section S3.A).
+In the case of anions, the global minimum values lie on the far left side of the plot.
 Since it represents unphysically low values of $\epsilon$, a lower boundary for those values was defined as $10^{-2}$.
-For the cations, we found that values of $\epsilon<0.3$ lead to convergence issues for high ion concentrations calculations.
-Therefore, we defined a lower boundary value of $0.3$ to ensure reliable behavior for finite concentration calculations.
+For the cations, we found that values of $\epsilon<0.3$ kcal/mol lead to convergence issues for high ion concentrations calculations.
+Therefore, we defined a lower boundary value of $0.3$ kcal/mol to ensure reliable behavior for finite concentration calculations.

 Our optimized $\nicefrac{R_{\text{min}}}{2}$ and $\epsilon$ values almost completely agree with the LM and JC parameter sets for the $\nicefrac{R_{\text{min}}}{2}$ ordering of the ions, but there is a significant qualitative difference between the LM and JC parameter sets for the $\epsilon$ values (Table \ref{tab:parameters}, Figure \ref{fig:Parameter-plots}).
 Note that there are multiple LM parameter sets for monovalent ions: LJ 12-6 parameters optimized for HFE (LM-HFE), LJ 12-6 parameters optimized for IOD (LM-IOD) and the LJ 12-6-4 parameters (LM 12-6-4).\citep{li2015systematic} With exception of F, anions in the LM parameter set have larger $\epsilon$ and $\nicefrac{R_{\text{min}}}{2}$ values than cations.
 Conversely, in the JC parameter set anions tend to smaller $\epsilon$ and larger $\nicefrac{R_{\text{min}}}{2}$ than cations, with exception of Cs\textsuperscript{+}.